 Each child may have one registered address only for the purposes of determining priority for admission and transport entitlement.
 This address should be the place where the child is normally resident.
-If there is shared residence of the child or a query is raised regarding the validity of an address, it may be necessary to use the address of the person receiving child benefit for the child.
-If this is inconclusive, the registered address would be considered to be the address at which the child spends the majority of days during the school week.
+If there is shared residence of the child or a query is raised regarding the validity of an address, the Local Authority will consider the home address to be with the parent with primary day to day care and control of the child.
+Residency may also be clarified through a Child Arrangement Order where it is shown who has care of the child.
 However, parents should settle any dispute prior to submitting only one application.